Basic Science Advances

 Currently, clinical care of patients with skull base tumors, primary brain tumors and metastatic brain tumors related to systemic cancer represent a major focus for our department’s activities.
 During the last 38 years, the Center for Image Guided Neurosurgery has provided care to more than 20,000 patients with such tumors as an adjuvant or alternative minimally invasive treatment strategy.
 One of the most important adjuvant strategies to control brain tumor progression is optimization of radiation delivery techniques.
 Using technologies such as Gamma Knife® radiosurgery at UPMC Presbyterian (over 14,500 patients and more than 500 published articles) and Cyber Knife and True beam technologies at UPMC Shadyside, methods to enhance the efficacy and safety of radiation delivery have been pioneered.
 The International Radiosurgery Research Foundation and corporate entities have funded UPMC to perform radiosurgery for recurrent malignant gliomas coupled with bevacizumab as part of a phase 2 clinical trial.
 Long term outcome assessments have been completed for patients with metastatic brain cancer, a condition where radiosurgery often has replaced conventional radiation therapy as the initial procedure.

 Since 1975 the department has been noted as a source of innovation in brain tumor diagnosis and management.
-In 1981 the first dedicated CT scanner was installed in a dedicated operating room at UPMC Presbyterian to facilitate minimally invasive surgical techniques.
+In 1981 the first dedicated CT scanner was installed in a unique operating room at UPMC Presbyterian to facilitate minimally invasive surgical techniques.
 Updated in 2009, this facility also serves a site to explore less invasive strategies for tumor removals such as endoport resection using guiding technologies coupled with endoscopic removal.
-Working hand in hand with our skull base program innovative combined strategies for tumor biopsy or removal followed by adjuvant radiosurgery, chemotherapy, or immunotherapy has offered new advances in patient care resulting in ever longer high quality outcomes.
-Our pediatric program will also be enhanced by the opening of an intraoperative MRI suite, which will facilitate the goal of achieving safer and more extensive resections in challenging childhood brain tumors.
+Working hand in hand with our skull base program innovative combined strategies for tumor biopsy or removal followed by adjuvant radiosurgery, chemotherapy, or immunotherapy has offered new advances in patient care resulting in ever longer high-quality outcomes.
+Our pediatric program has also been enhanced by the opening of an intraoperative MRI suite, which facilitates the goal of achieving safer and more extensive resections in challenging childhood brain tumors.

 For more detailed information on brain tumor research at the University of Pittsburgh and UPMC, please visit the University of Pittsburgh Cancer Institute website.